cynricfu/cynricfu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a PhD candidate at the [Department of Computer Science and Engineering](https://www.cse.cuhk.edu.hk/) of [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/) under the supervision of [Prof. Irwin King](https://www.cse.cuhk.edu.hk/irwin.king/) in the [Machine Intelligence and Social Computing Lab](https://misc-lab.cse.cuhk.edu.hk/).
+I am currently a full-time research engineer at [Huawei Noah's Ark Lab](https://noahlab.com.hk/).
+Before joining Huawei, I obtained my PhD degree from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/) in 2024, under the supervision of [Prof. Irwin King](https://www.cse.cuhk.edu.hk/irwin.king/) in the [Machine Intelligence and Social Computing Lab](https://misc-lab.cse.cuhk.edu.hk/).

-My research interests lie in machine learning algorithms for graph-structured data, with a focus on **heterogeneous graph neural networks** and **federated graph learning**.
+My research interests during my PhD study lie in machine learning algorithms for graph-structured data, with a focus on **heterogeneous graph neural networks** and **federated graph learning**.

-I'm open to any forms of collaborations.
-We welcome undergraduates, postgraduates, or other potential PhD applicants to visit our research group.
+We are looking for experienced researchers/engineers or fresh graduates with strong machine learning and natural language processing background to join our group at Huawei.
+We also welcome researchers from the academia to discuss potential collaborations with us.
 Feel free to drop me an email if you are interested.

 I love Sci-Fi novels, movies, and games.
 Cyberpunk, space exploration, time travel😉.